Don't miss out on your right to vote.

 To receive a registration form, please contact Electoral Services using the details below.

 Please note that, due to the legal deadlines involved in registration, it can take between three to six weeks for your registration to take effect.
-For more information, please visit the Register Dates link in the "Related pages" section on the right hand side of this page.

 To be included on the register you must be either a British, Irish or qualifying Commonwealth citizen, or a citizen of a member state of the European Union.
 If you have any queries about your nationality or immigration status and entitlement to register, please contact Electoral Services using the details below.